 Portland is locally organized by neighborhoods, each with its own flavor.

-A few blocks from the waterfront, Portland’s Arts District has been re-imagined from the original department store shopping area to be the home of our world class Portland Museum of Art, the Children’s Museum and Theatre of Maine, the Maine College of Art (MECA), Salt Institute of Documentary Studies, Cross Insurance Arena, the renovated State Theatre, Portland Stage Company, the Maine Historical Society, Museum of African Culture, the stunningly-renovated Merrill Auditorium, and many more museums and art galleries mingled with numerous contemporary music and performance venues, fine and ethnic dining choices.
+A few blocks from the waterfront, Portland’s Arts District has been re-imagined from the original department store shopping area to be the home of our world class Portland Museum of Art, the Children’s Museum and Theatre of Maine, the Maine College of Art (MECA), Salt Institute of Documentary Studies, Cross Insurance Arena, the renovated State Theatre, Portland Stage Company, the Maine Historical Society, the stunningly-renovated Merrill Auditorium, and many more museums and art galleries mingled with numerous contemporary music and performance venues, fine and ethnic dining choices.

 Walking Congress Street provides a glimpse of office buildings intermingled with historically preserved buildings such as the Wadsworth-Longfellow House, the 19th century childhood home of the poet, and the First Parish Church with an original cannon ball from the revolutionary war as a chandelier.
 Portland’s City Hall was built by Carrere and Hastings, best known for their design of the New York Public Library.
 And Portland High School is the oldest standing high school in the country.

 The Arts District is also our newest residential neighborhood featuring new condominiums, artist housing, student dorms, and other housing for Portland’s vibrant and diverse residents.

 Portland’s Old Port is one of the most successful revitalized warehouse districts in the country.
 Seamlessly connected to the waterfront, the Old Port is both a working waterfront and a local shopping, dining, residential, and entertainment district.